Mastering Redmine

 Multiple repositories and Rails 3

-Added by Andriy Lesyuk 11 months ago
+Added by Andriy Lesyuk almost 12 years ago

 Redmine 1.4.x and Redmine 2.0.x were released quite a long time ago and only now SCM Creator supporting these versions was released!
 And it is only the first my plugin for 2.0.x...